-In the English system this age group covers Kindergarten and Reception, with children ranging from 2 ½ to 5 years of age from 7.30am until 6pm if required.
+In the English system this age group covers Kindergarten and Reception, with children ranging from 2 ½ to 5 years of age with attendance available from 7.45am until 5pm if required.

 Parents of children in our Kindergarten can have every confidence in our team of professionals.
-The Primary Director, Jill Watts is a very experienced English teacher whose specialism is early years and she brings her expertise and experience to our youngest students and their teachers.
+The Primary Director, Jill Watts is a very experienced English teacher whose specialism is early years and she brings her expertise and experience to our youngest students and their teachers in maintaining oversight of the department.
 As an experienced Headteacher, Mrs Watts’ aim is simply to help staff bring out the best in the children!